What to do if you have a sudden hearing loss?

 Hearing care for sudden hearing loss

-If hearing loss remains permanent, a hearing aid or hearing implant can help.
+If the hearing loss remains permanent after a sudden hearing loss, a hearing aid or hearing implant can help.
 This should also be considered if hearing is only affected on one side: understanding speech in noise is very difficult or even impossible with only one ear; localizing a sound source is also much easier with hearing on both sides.

 You are currently reading: